Climbing Workouts for Cyclists

 Three Example Climbing Workouts:

-Here are three example climbing workouts that start on the shorter side and progress to longer durations and greater total time spent at threshold.
-Choose the shorter intervals if you’re training for climbs less than 15 minutes.
-Or if you are training for longer climbs, 20-60 minutes, work you way up to these longer climbing intervals starting with the shorter intervals and progressing towards longer.
+Here are 3 climbing workouts that start on the shorter side and progress to longer durations and greater total time spent at threshold.
+Choose the shorter intervals if you're training for climbs less than 15 minutes.
+Or if you are training for longer climbs (20-60 minutes), start with the shorter intervals and work your way up to the longer ones.

 Here is real world power, heart rate and gps data from a FasCat Athlete executing the 3 x 8 minute supra-threshold climbing intervals from above:

-#2 Threshold: 3 x 15 minutes On with a 2:1 work to rest ratio so 7.5 minutes Off = 45 minutes of threshold work
+This workout has a 2:1 work to rest ratio, so 15 minutes on, 7.5 minutes off = 45 minutes of threshold work.

 ** with a well designed training plan often times we see athletes adapt from week to week.
 In other words their FTP is literally increasing from week to week following their training plan and they are able to hit higher wattages week to week.